CNG-LAB/struct_proc_tutorial/README.md

 *Micapipe’s structural pipeline provides a comprehensive and standardized framework for transforming raw T1-weighted MRI data into high-quality cortical surfaces, anatomical segmentations, and morphometric features.
 This processing stream integrates established neuroimaging tools with optimized workflows to ensure reproducibility and reliability across participants and studies.*

 This section explains how to run the **proc_structural workflow**, how the SLURM submission works, how to interpret each part of the script, and where to find your outputs.

-You can find the command for running proc_structural below:
+### Now lets break down example command for running proc_structural on a SLURM: all the ingredients that we need are:

 ```
 #!/bin/bash